mdalifkhanrifat/php-intern-assignment/README.md

 1. Clone this repository: `git clone https://github.com/mdalifkhanrifat/php-intern-assignment.git`
 2. Navigate to each task folder using your preferred terminal or command prompt.
-3. Refer to the README files in individual task folders for specific instructions on running and testing each task.

 ## Contact